 France Epernay: Moet Chandon Champagne |

-Earlier that day we decided to take the tour in the Moet Chandon Champagne winery.
-We bought some tickets to sample the champagne at the end of the tour and it turned out our gal opened up the wrong cheaper bottle but opened the most expensive one...OHHH well, she asked if we minded the more expensive taste for the bargain price!
-BRING it on!
+Earlier that day, we took a tour of the Moët & Chandon Champagne winery.
+We purchased tickets to sample the champagne at the end of the tour, and it turned out that our guide accidentally opened the wrong, cheaper bottle.
+However, she ended up opening the most expensive one instead!
+When she asked if we minded the more expensive taste for a bargain price, we eagerly accepted.

-We love Europe and plan to make it our regular destination for traveling.
-Reading history out of a book just is not the same as stepping back into time walking through the ancient and modern countries of Europe.
+We love Europe and plan to make it our regular travel destination.
+Reading history in a book just isn’t the same as stepping back in time as you walk through the ancient and modern countries of Europe.

 Bon Voyage, Minaz & Jim